No. 17 Oklahoma State completes sweep of No. 16 Oklahoma

 Cunningham’s first field goal was a layup with just over seven minutes remaining.
 He made another layup 30 seconds later, then the Cowboys worked the ball around to Williams, whose 3-pointer put them up 66-64.

-Oklahoma State led by five in the final minute before Reaves scored on an offensive rebound and was fouled.
-His free throw with 7 seconds left cut Oklahoma State’s lead to 77-75.
+Oklahoma State led by five in the final minute before Reaves scored on a wild putback that looked like something out of a schoolyard game.
+He rebounded the ball off the floor with his right hand, then in a single motion banked it in while falling to the floor.
+He was fouled, and his free throw with 7 seconds left cut Oklahoma State’s lead to 77-75.

+“I still can’t believe he made that last shot he made,” Boynton said.
+“I have no idea how he did it.”

-Cunningham was fouled with 6.3 seconds to play, and he made both to put the game out of reach.
+Cunningham was fouled with 6.3 seconds to play, and he made both free throws to put the game out of reach.

+Cunningham went just 3 of 8 from the field, yet the Cowboys shot 53% overall and 59% in the second half.

+“He’s a great player,” Williams said.
+“Not to take nothing from my guy, but we’re a great team at the end of the day.
+We’ve got all the pieces.
+We have all the finishers, all the playmakers, all the shooters.
+We feel like we can play with whoever.”

 BIG PICTURE